RAKIYOU/Attacking-Deep-Learning-with-Adversarial-Examples/README.md

 # Attacking Deep Learning with Adversarial Examples #

 ## Introduction to Adversarial Examples ##
-AI technology based on deep learning is widely used today, which is very powerful tending to bring change to every aspects of our sociecty.
+AI technology based on deep learning is widely used today, which is very powerful tending to bring change to every aspect of our society.
 Is there any method which can attack (or fool) our AI technology? actually, hackers can use adversarial examples to attack our AI system.
-The adversarial examples is a input image which is intentionally designed to fool our models, but does not significantly interfere with the human eye.
-Specifically, adding imperceptible perturbations to the original input iamge does not cause any interference to the human eye, but DL model misclassify it as another object with high confidence.
+The adversarial example is a input image which is intentionally designed to fool our models, but does not significantly interfere with the human eye.
+Specifically, adding imperceptible perturbations to the original input image does not cause any interference to the human eye, but DL model misclassify it as another object with high confidence.
 Imagine if the autonomous driving systems classify the red light sign as a bird (hacker's malicious attack), it could easily lead to a traffic accident.
 ## Minimum Requirements ##
  Requirement 1: Design at least two networks
  Requirement 2: Train each net from two different initial weights.